spiceai

 README:

-Spice is a SQL query and AI compute engine, written in Rust, for data-driven apps and agents.
+Spice is a SQL query, search, and LLM-inference engine, written in Rust, for data apps and agents.

-Spice provides three industry standard APIs in a lightweight, portable runtime (single ~140 MB binary):
+Spice provides four industry standard APIs in a lightweight, portable runtime (single binary/container):

-- SQL Query APIs: Arrow Flight, Arrow Flight SQL, ODBC, JDBC, and ADBC.
+SQL Query & Search: HTTP, Arrow Flight, Arrow Flight SQL, ODBC, JDBC, and ADBC APIs;

-- OpenAI-Compatible APIs: HTTP APIs compatible the OpenAI SDK, AI SDK with local model serving (CUDA/Metal accelerated) and gateway to hosted models.
+UDTFs. - OpenAI-Compatible APIs: HTTP APIs for OpenAI SDK compatibility, local model serving (CUDA/Metal accelerated), and hosted model gateway.

-- Iceberg Catalog REST APIs: A unified Iceberg Catalog API.
+- Iceberg Catalog REST APIs: A unified Iceberg REST Catalog API.

 π― Goal: Developers can focus on building data apps and AI agents confidently, knowing they are grounded in data.